tombrain/phpunit-mock-dibi/README.md

 ```

 Return a pre-defined result set on each specific database query, expecting each query to be executed
+exactly once:

-exactly once (note: the order in which the queries are expected doesn't have to be same as the order
+_Note_: the order in which the query expectations are being set up doesn't have to be same as the order
-in which the queries are executed, also note that whitespace will be ignored in queries, so they can
+in which the queries will be executed.

+_Also note_: the whitespaces will be ignored in query constraints, so they can be loaded from well-formatted
-be loaded from well-formatted files, which could be especially useful for long and complex queries):
+files, which could be especially useful for long and complex queries.

+_Also note_: different Dibi drivers may use different characters to quote identifiers, eg. backticks for
+MySQL or square brackets for MS SQL Server, etc. Query constraints will use Dibi Translator to transform
+queries so there's no need to take extra care to have identifiers quotes matching the currently used driver.

 ```php
 $mock = $this->createDatabaseMock($dibi);